Check It Out

 24 My servant David shall be king over them; and they shall all have one shepherd.
 They shall follow my ordinances and be careful to observe my statutes.
 25 They shall live in the land that I gave to my servant Jacob, in which your ancestors lived; they and their children and their children's children shall live there forever; and my servant David shall be their prince forever.
 26 I will make a covenant of peace with them; it shall be an everlasting covenant with them; and I will bless them and multiply them, and will set my sanctuary among them forevermore.
 27 My dwelling place shall be with them; and I will be their God, and they shall be my people.
 28 Then the nations shall know that I the LORD sanctify Israel, when my sanctuary is among them forevermore.

-Shalom is the best descriptor for the state affairs at the end Genesis 2.
-Shalom is also the best descriptor for the state of affairs at the end of time as evidenced in the last two passages.
-While shalom is not primarily an economic concept, economic issues are integral to the concept.
-God’s primary mission for us is to care for creation and enhance it in ways that reflect, as eikons of God, what God values.
+Shalom is the best state affairs descriptor at the end of Genesis 2.
+Shalom is also the best descriptor for the state of affairs at the end of time, as evidenced in the last two passages.
+While shalom is not primarily an economic concept, economic issues are integral.
+God's primary mission for us is to care for creation and enhance it in ways that reflect what God values.
 Work is of God.
-The development and distribution of resources is integral to God's mission for humanity.
-There can be no shalom without economics that honor God.
+The transformation of resources and distribution of goods is integral to God's mission for humanity.
+There can be no shalom without economics that honors God.

 Comments